Joan Juliet Buck: Early life and family

 Born in 1948, she is the only child of Jules Buck (1917–2001), an American film producer, who moved his family to Europe in 1952 in reaction to the political repression in the United States at the time.
 Her mother, Joyce Ruth Getz (aka Joyce Gates, died 1996), was a child model and actress, and interior designer.
-Jules Buck served in the Signal Corps with John Huston, during the war, and he subsequently served as a cameraman for the latter.
+Jules Buck served in the Signal Corps with John Huston, during the Second World War, and he subsequently served as a cameraman for the latter.
 Huston was the best man at her parents' 1945 wedding, and Joan Juliet learned to cook from Ricki Huston.

 Buck grew up in Cannes, Paris, and London.
 As a teenager she met Tom Wolfe and became the subject of his piece, "The Life and Hard Times of a Teenage London Society Girl," which he republished in The Pump House Gang.

 Buck's first language is French and she identifies as Jewish.

 Journalism career

-United States, 1968-1994
+United States and London, 1968-1994

 Buck dropped out of Sarah Lawrence College to work at Glamour magazine as a book reviewer in 1968.
 She became the London correspondent of Andy Warhol's Interview magazine, then the features editor of British Vogue at the age of 23, then a correspondent for Women's Wear Daily in London and Rome.
 Buck was an associate editor of the London Observer.
 From 1975 to 1976 she lived in Los Angeles to work on a novel.

 A contributing editor to American Vogue from 1980 and also Vanity Fair, she also published profiles and essays in The New Yorker, Condé Nast Traveler, Travel + Leisure, and The Los Angeles Times Book Review.

 As movie critic for American Vogue from 1990 to 1994, she served on the New York Film Festival selection committee the year its program included Chen Kaige's Farewell, My Concubine, Jane Campion's The Piano, and Robert Altman's Short Cuts.

-London

-She became the features editor of British Vogue at the age of 23, then a correspondent for Women's Wear Daily in London and Rome.
-She was an associate editor of the London Observer between the times she worked for Women's Wear Daily and her work for Vogue and Vanity Fair in New York City.